The world's first demonstration of the high-efficiency hydrogen liquefaction by magnetic refrigeration

 Most of the practical hydrogen liquefiers using the compressed-gas method utilize a precooled Linde system, a Brayton system, or a Claude system as illustrated in the figure below [9, 10].
 The maximum efficiency is expected to be about 50% in terms of the %Carnot efficiency*, compared to about 38% of the %Carnot efficiency for the world’s largest hydrogen liquefier (liquefaction capacity: 60 ton/day) using the compressed-gas method.
 Also, given the use of solid magnetic material, which has much greater entropy density than gas, the liquefier can be made compact.

 Firstly, before the hydrogen liquefaction experiment, the magnetic refrigeration test was conducted to establish the working procedure of the reversed Carnot cycle and the measurement method of refrigeration power at temperature of 20 K. Gadolinium gallium garnet (GGG: Gd3Ga5O12) was selected as a magnetic material.
-However, since only few reliable experimental data were available on the thermo-physical properties of GGG around the liquid hydrogen temperature, we measured the entropy of GGG in the range of 18 to 30 K and 0 to 8 Tesla.
-The magnetic refrigerator mainly consists of a superconducting magnet (the maximum magnetic field of 8 Tesla and the magnetization/demagnetization sweep rate of 0.04 Tesla/s), a Gifford-McMahon type refrigerator (UCR31W made by MHI) as a heat rejection source (Th = 25 K), and an electrical heater wound around GGG, operating below 20 K as a heat absorption switch, which is also used for the measurement of refrigeration power (Tl = 20 K) .
+However, since only few reliable experimental data were available on the thermo-physical properties of GGG around the liquid hydrogen temperature, we measured the entropy of GGG in the range of 18 to 30 K and 0 to 8 Tesla as shown in the figure below.
+The magnetic refrigerator mainly consists of a superconducting magnet (the maximum magnetic field of 8 Tesla and the magnetization/demagnetization sweep rate of 0.04 Tesla/s), a Gifford-McMahon type refrigerator (UCR31W made by MHI) as a heat rejection source (Th = 25 K), and an electrical heater wound around GGG, operating below 20 K as a heat absorption switch, which is also used for the measurement of refrigeration power (Tl = 20 K) in the figure below .
 The experimental apparatus and magnetic material (GGG) are shown in the photo below.
 The magnetic refrigeration cycle was operated in the range of 20 to 25 K and 0 to 8 Tesla, and the magnetization/demagnetization sweep rate of 0.04 Tesla/s.
-The temperature-entropy diagram of the magnetic material during the experimental magnetic refrigeration process and the reversed Carnot cycle are shown in the figure below.
+The temperature-entropy diagram of the magnetic material during the experimental magnetic refrigeration process and the reversed Carnot cycle are illustrated in the figure below.
 The numerical result of cycle simulation using heat-transfer performances of the absorption and rejection heat switches, etc. as input data is also shown in the figure, which agrees very well with the experimental result.

 The refrigeration powers of 0.21 W and 0.22 W at 20 K were obtained in the experiment and numerical result, respectively .
 The reasons the ideal reversed Carnot cycle indicated as a rectangle cannot be achieved and the refrigeration power is small are the insufficient heat-transfer performance of heat absorption and heat rejection switches and the low sweep rate of magnetization/demagnetization.